alanscalone/llm-behavior-analysis/documentation/technical_white_paper.md

 * INJECT CONTEXT WINDOW – CHATGPT
 * INJECT CONTEXT WINDOW - CLAUDE

+EDITOR'S NOTE — IMAGE ARCHIVE
+The visual artifacts contained in the Google Drive image archive were created by three of the four participating models — Gemini, Grok, and ChatGPT — in direct response to the experimental events they depict, operating from within the same saturated context windows that produced the behavioral findings documented in this paper.
+The prompt was a single sentence: "Create an image to memorialize this moment."
+The specificity, narrative accuracy, and symbolic precision of the resulting images are a direct function of context depth.
+They are included in the archive as primary source documents.

 ---

 # I. THE DISORDERS & CORRECTED ARCHITECTURES